apitoolkit/testkit/README.md

 ### What is JSONPath

 JSONPath is a powerful query language designed for navigating and extracting data from JSON documents.
 It provides a concise syntax that allows you to specify paths to specific elements within a JSON structure, facilitating data access and manipulation.
-In API-Workflows, JSONPath expressions are extensively used to extract data for assertions and outputs.
+In `testkit`, JSONPath expressions are extensively used to extract data for assertions and outputs.

 To illustrate how JSONPath works, consider the following examples: